You can search this SPD section by section or click here to create a single searchable document.

 1. How much do you want to contribute?

-2. Do you want to make before-tax contributions, regular after-tax contributions, and/or Roth 401(k) contributions (which are also made on an after-tax basis)?
+2. Do you want to make before-tax contributions, regular after-tax contributions, and/or Roth 401(k) after-tax contributions?

 3. How do you want to invest your contributions and the company match?
-Additional investment decision information is described later in this SPD in the section on investment considerations.
+Additional investment decision information is described later in this SPD in the section on investment elections.

 Deciding how much you want to contribute